smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 }
 {% endhighlight %}

+Now we are ready to explore what the different attributes do.

+## Complete Cases

+The first set of attributes, ``TestCase`` and ``TestCaseSource``, define entire test cases and the values for all parameters.
+You can think of them like rows in a table containing values for each parameter.
+The method will call the test method one case at a time with the values provided.

+Both attributes apply to the test method itself. ``TestCase`` directly contains values for its test case(s) whereas ``TestSource`` refers to another method/type which will supply values.
+I will explain the difference more below.

-### TestCase Method Attribute
+### TestCase Attribute

-The [TestCase][TestCase] attribute is applied directly to a single test to provide the parameterized values.
-The values in the parameter result provide a single test case.
-If you want multiple cases add more attributes!
+The [TestCase][TestCase] attribute is applied directly to a single test and provide values for one test case.
+If you want multiple cases add more copies of the attributes!
 The values provided to the TestCase attribute line up with their matching parameter.
 More options can be configured using named parameters on the attribute, such as the test name or expected exceptions.

 The main drawback of this approach is only simple compile time constants can be used as parameters.
 This simplicity is not all bad.
-It helps keep the cases focused and avoids having more complicated logic sneak into your test case setup.
+It helps keep the tests focused and avoids having more complicated logic sneak into your test setup.

 {% highlight csharp %}
 using NUnit.Framework;

 [TestFixture]
-public class CaseAttributeStringCalculatorTests {
+public class TestCaseStringCalculatorTests {

     [TestCase( "", 0 )]
     [TestCase( "1", 1 )]